‘Boy Meets World’ Star Maitland Ward Bares Cleavage And Shows Off Legs In Daisy Dukes

-Boy Meets World actress Maitland Ward shared a series of four pictures of herself in various stages of dress on Instagram earlier today.
-The actress, who portrayed Rachel McGuire in the hit 90s sitcom, has received plenty of press recently after news of her new career path in the adult film industry made headlines.
+Boy Meets World actress Maitland Ward shared a series of four pictures of herself in various stages of undress on Instagram earlier today.
+The actress, who portrayed Rachel McGuire in the hit ’90s sitcom, has received plenty of press recently after news of her new career path in the adult film industry made headlines.
 She pleased her 816,000 followers on the popular social media platform with her cleavage-baring post.

 In the first image, Ward sat atop a bed, and she wore a pair of Daisy Dukes.
-She paired the short denim shorts with a long sleeve ribbed knot t-shirt that she wore unbuttoned, showing off a hint of her cleavage and a bit of the lace of her bra underneath.
-The actress’s red hair fell in curls around her shoulder, and she tucked one side behind her ear.
+She paired the short denim shorts with a long- sleeve ribbed knot t-shirt that she wore unbuttoned, showing off a hint of her cleavage and a bit of the lace of her bra underneath.
+The actress’ red hair fell in curls around her shoulder, and she tucked one side behind her ear.
 Her blue eyes popped in the photo, and she had on soft pink lip gloss.

 In the second picture of the series, Ward, who recently starred in an adult feature film, bent one of her knees and rested her hand in her hair.
 The pose left her legs open, and she had to put a heart emoji over the area to protect her modesty and meet Instagram’s standards.